Yann77/twitter-spike/README.md

 # YrTwitterApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.1.
-First update /proxy.json config file with your twitter credentials
+Node version is v8.4.0, npm is 5.3.0 and angular cli 1.3.1 was installed globally with 'npm install -g @angular/cli' First update /proxy/config.json config file with your twitter credentials
 ```
 {
   "consumerKey": "Yours",